 - Do not overdo it.
 Over-exfoliation can make your skin irritated and red.
 If you are using strong chemicals for exfoliation, keep it to 1–2 times per week.
 If you use exfoliating gloves, sponge, or mild scrubs, it’s better not to use them more than 2–3 times a week.

-If you stick to a suitable and safe exfoliating routine, you will no doubt have silky soft skin that everyone longs for.
-Using exfoliating gloves is one of the safest and popular mechanical methods of exfoliation.
+If you stick to a suitable and safe exfoliating routine, you will no doubt have the silky soft skin that everyone longs for.
+Using exfoliating gloves is one of the safest and most popular mechanical methods of exfoliation.
 Let’s dig a bit deeper into the topic and learn more about exfoliating gloves’ benefits.

 The exfoliating gloves are often termed as a game-changer for the body care routine.
 They can be used as an easy alternative to the scrub used at salons and spas.
 Exfoliating your skin with exfoliating gloves makes your skin baby soft, and the best thing is that it has no harmful effects.

 Mostly, these gloves are made using fabrics that have exfoliating properties.
 Rough textured yarn and Turkish Raw silks are good cleansers and exfoliators, therefore, used for making exfoliating gloves.
 The Turkish Raw Silk Exfoliating Gloves by ‘The Henna Guys’ give a luxurious feel and at the same time cleanse and exfoliate your skin magically.

 Your skin has oil-producing glands, the oil after being produced is maintained on the upper layer of the skin and clogs the pores.
 This eventually results in skin dullness and breakouts.